miooor/TowerDefense/README.md

 Check
 1. You have correct system date
-2. Not running http sniffers (wireshark, fiddler, some AV).
+2. Not running https sniffers (wireshark, fiddler, some AV).
 I am using KIS and its fine here
-3. Wont work in first month of new league
-4. ExileAPI Loader.exe is not blocked in firewall
+3. ExileAPI Loader.exe is not blocked in firewall
-5. Running windows 10 x64
+4. Running Windows 10

 Kicked for performing too many actions ?